 Eighty-four percent of CEOs, in fact, are concerned about the quality of data they’re basing decisions on.
 And with good reason.
 Insights based on inaccurate data can lead companies to miss out on critical business opportunities their competitors are already acting on.
 Data entry mistakes made on things like insurance policies, for example, can lead to lost revenue.
 Today, business decisions are only as good as the data they’re based on.

 Smart businesses have already figured out how important a sound data management strategy is to their bottom line.
-Consider these companies, recently highlighted by Forbes, who are leveraging data analytics—powered by clean data—to improve business value for their customers:
+Consider these companies who are leveraging data analytics—powered by clean data—to improve business value for their customers:

 - Telecommunications giant T-Mobile used data analytics to provide real-time, actionable insights to make significant improvements in its network.